dhruvdevu/GenreClassificationDL/index.md

 ### Under and Oversampling
 During data preprocessing and cleaning we noticed that the number of samples for each genre label were unbalanced.
 Since around 45% of our dataset is 'rock' labeled our model will easily achieve artificial high accuracy of 45% by always predicting 'rock'.
 Only when plotting the confusion matrix will it become obvious that our model is not performing as desired.

-To combat this behaviour we used the simple yet powerful technique of over and under sampling as done [here](https://www.jair.org/index.php/jair/article/view/11192/26406).
+To combat this behaviour we used the simple yet powerful technique of over and under sampling as done [CITE Jair sampling paper].
 Before using the technique, we removed two of the genres which had less than 10 samples in the dataset: Vocal and International.

 To balance the classes, we decided to sample 4,000 times with replacement for the rock dataset and sample 1,000 times with replacement from each other genre subset.
 We decided to retain more rock samples because we believe that the reason many samples are labeled as rock is because most music sounds vaguely similar to rock.
 Hence, when allowing the model to train very well on rock, we believe that the model will better learn to classify other genres by only having to notice minor differences in the features.
 This reasoning follows the motivation for transfer learning, where training on one task makes it easier to train for a related task.

 ## Models
 Our goal is to predict genre given song features.
 The input to the model will consist of derived audio features, Chroma and MFCC (Timber Segments) and our lyric embeddings.
-The output will be a 18 dimensional logits vector to classify genre.
+The output will be a 18 dimensional logits vector to classify genre (note that due to Data Preprocessing, we are actually working over 16 genres).

 For each model we also included an embedding layer which we later visualize.
 Since we train our model to predict genre, we expect the embedding layer to cluster songs in the same genre.

 We train our models end to end using Adam.
-Initially, we faced problems of overfitting in our CNN model, but this qas quickly rectified by using l1 and l2 norm for all the dense layers.
+Initially, we faced problems of overfitting in our CNN model.
+We combated this by using the correct over/undersampling technique and by using l1 and l2 norm for all the dense layers.
 We considered adding more features to prevent overfitting, such as Dropout, but we were already able to obtain validation results that matched our training results.

 ### Baseline: Fully Connected Network
 To compare our models to a baseline, we train a simple fully connected neural network with 3 hidden layers of dimensions 128, 128, and 50 respectively, followed by a softax layer of dimension 18 to predict genre.
 Here is a model of our Fully Connected Network: